Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.response.md

 ### <a name="kong_response_add_header"></a>kong.response.add_header(name, value)

 Adds a response header with the given value.
 Unlike `kong.response.set_header()`, this function does not remove any existing header with the same name.
 Instead, another header with the same name will be added to the response.
 If no header with this name already exists on the response, then it is added with the given value, similarly to `kong.response.set_header().`

  This function should be used in the `header_filter` phase, as Kong is preparing headers to be sent back to the client.

 **Phases**

-* rewrite, access, header_filter
+* `rewrite`, `access`, `header_filter`

 **Parameters**